 The Government regard 95% as the minimum satisfactory attendance for a primary school child but most children should routinely have an attendance rate of 97% or more (this is equivalent of 6 days absence a year).

-If your child is ill then you must let school know as soon as possible before 9.00 am on the same day.
-Please keep the school informed if your child is going to be away for more than a day.
+If your child is ill then you must let the School Office know as soon as possible before 9.00 am on the same day.
+Please keep School informed if your child is going to be away for more than a day.
 Telephone Number: 01543 452921

-If school does not receive a telephone call, parents will be contacted as soon as the register closes.
+If School does not receive a telephone call/message/email, parents/carers will be contacted as soon as the register closes.
 If we do not receive an explanation for your child’s absence, then it will be recorded on their file as an unauthorised absence.

 If a child has a medical appointment, wherever possible, an appointment card must be shown to the School Office so that the absence can be authorised.
 This will be copied for school records.